Yes, Your Hair and Scalp Need Sun Protection Too

-If the fountain of youth were an actual thing, we're willing to bet that it would be filled to the brim with SPF.
-While there’s no questioning the importance of sunscreen in your anti-aging regimen, not to mention overall skin health, does the same hold true for your hair?
+While there’s no questioning the importance of sunscreen in your anti-aging regimen, not to mention overall skin health, the same holds true for your hair and scalp.

 Luckily, many styling products include UV filters that protect strands while also tamping down frizz and adding shine.
 Look for ones with moisturizing ingredients like argan, coconut, or sunflower seed oils.
-Two to try: Fekkai Pré-Soleil Hair Mist ($20, fekkai.com) and Phyto Phytoplage ($30, sephora.com).
+Try: Fekkai Pre-Soleil Hair Mist ($22; walmart.com).